-The Pre-Physician Assistant Program at UT Tyler is designed to not only meet the admission requirements of the 7 PA programs in Texas but also most PA programs in the United States.
+The pre-physician assistant program at UT Tyler is designed to not only meet the admission requirements of the seven PA programs in Texas but also most PA programs in the United States.
 Please note that the requirements for admission to the PA program vary substantially; individuals are strongly advised to consult programs in which they are interested.

-Pre-Physician Assistant Program Advising: All Pre-Physician Assistant advising is done by Dr. James Koukl who is the Chief Health Professions Advisor.
-He is a member of the Texas Association of Advisors for the Health Professions and the National Association of Advisors for the Health Professions and is available to help students make important choices regarding curriculum, extra-curricular activities, application process, and degree requirements.
+- Pre-Physician Assistant Program Advising: All pre-physician assistant advising is done by Dr. James Koukl, chief health professions advisor.
+He is a member of the Texas Association of Advisors for the Health Professions and the National Association of Advisors for the Health Professions and is available to help students make important choices regarding curriculum, extra-curricular activities, application process and degree requirements.

-Curriculum: The required curriculum of courses for the 7 PA programs is shown here.
+- Curriculum: The required curriculum of courses for the seven PA programs is shown here.
 These requirements are subject to change anytime; check back often for updates and be sure to visit the school Web site to obtain the latest information.
 PA programs usually require a combination of science (biology, chemistry, physics), math, and humanities.
-Please note that many schools require that the core courses are taken recently (e.g., 5 years or less).
+Please note that many schools require that the core courses are taken recently (e.g., five years or less).

-Courses required by one or more Texas PA programs are: General Biology I, General Biology II, Anatomy and Physiology I and II, Microbiology, Genetics, Immunology, Physiology, General Chemistry I, General Chemistry II, Organic Chemistry I, Organic Chemistry II, Statistics, General Psychology, Psychology/Sociology elective, English (6-9 hours), College Algebra or higher.
+Courses required by one or more Texas PA programs are: General Biology I, General Biology II, Anatomy and Physiology I and II, microbiology, genetics, immunology, physiology, General Chemistry I, General Chemistry II, Organic Chemistry I, Organic Chemistry II, statistics, general psychology, psychology/sociology elective, English (six-nine hours), college algebra or higher.

 Dr. James Koukl

 Department of Biology